robwalker-codes/FairwayQuest/README.md

 * `--seed <int>` – provide a deterministic random seed so the same inputs reproduce the same round (default `90210`).
 * `--fast` – trims some narration while keeping all essential prompts and outcomes.
+* `--stableford-allowance <int>` – override the Stableford allowance percentage (default `95`, set `100` to disable the allowance).

+## Rules & Handicaps

+*Stroke Index (SI)* ranks hole difficulty.
+A lower SI means a tougher hole, so handicap strokes are applied to those holes first.

+**Playing Handicap**

+* 18 holes: use the entered handicap index (HI18) as-is.
+* 9 holes: use half of HI18, rounded to the nearest whole number with .5 rounding away from zero.
+* Stableford rounds apply the allowance percentage (95% by default) to the 9- or 18-hole playing handicap using the same rounding rule.
+The result is always clamped between 0 and 54.

+When you start a Stableford round the CLI prints each player's HI18, the intermediate playing handicap for the chosen hole count, the allowance used, and the resulting effective handicap.
+It also lists the per-hole stroke allocation in hole order so you can see where shots are received.

+**Example (previous regression)**

+Player HI18 `22`, 9-hole Stableford with the default 95% allowance:

+* HI18 = 22 → 9-hole playing handicap = 11 → Stableford 95% allowance → effective handicap = 10.
+* On the SI-1 par 4, two strokes are allocated.
+A gross 3 therefore becomes a net 1 (3 − 2, clamped to a minimum of 1) for an albatross worth 5 points—not the 6 that previously appeared.

+FairwayQuest intentionally simplifies golf math and physics for a faster-paced experience.
+Feel free to tweak the course data, allowance percentage, or other parameters to suit your group.

 ### Gameplay Flow